 We grant share unit awards to employees under our equity-based compensation plans.
 We have the option to satisfy the delivery of shares upon vesting of the awards by purchasing subordinate voting shares in the open market or by settling in cash.
 Under one of these plans, we also have the option to satisfy the delivery of shares by issuing new subordinate voting shares from treasury, subject to certain limits.
-From time-to-time, we pay cash for the purchase by a trustee of subordinate voting shares as treasury stock until they are delivered pursuant to the plans.
+From time-to-time, we pay cash for the purchase by a trustee of subordinate voting shares in the open market to satisfy the delivery of shares upon vesting of awards.
+For accounting purposes, we classify these shares as treasury stock until they are delivered pursuant to the plans.
 During the fourth quarter and full year 2013, we paid \$2.4 and \$12.8 (including transaction fees), respectively, for the trustee's purchase of 0.2 million and 1.3 million subordinate voting shares, respectively, in the open market to satisfy delivery requirements under our equity-based compensation plans.
-During the fourth quarter and full year 2012, we paid \$17.9 and \$21.7 (including transaction fees), respectively, for the trustee to purchase 2.2 million and 2.6 million subordinate voting shares, respectively, in the open market to statisfy ashares, respectively, in the open market for our equity-based compensation plans.
-At December 31, 2013, the trustee held 1.3 million subordinate voting shares with a value of \$6.4, and \$11.9 in cash, representing the estimated amount of cash required to complete the purchase of our subordinate voting shares under a previous ASPP entered into with such trustee for this purpose that expired in January 2013.
+During the fourth quarter and full year 2012, we paid \$17.9 and \$21.7 (including transaction fees), respectively, for the trustee to purchase 2.2 million and 2.6 million subordinate voting shares, respectively, in the open market for our equity-based compensation plans.
+At December 31, 2013, the trustee held 1.3 million subordinate voting shares with a value of \$12.0.
+At December 31, 2012, the trustee held 0.8 million subordinate voting shares with a value of \$6.4, and \$11.9 in cash, representing the estimated amount of cash required to complete the purchase of our subordinate voting shares under a previous ASPP entered into with such trustee for this purpose that expired in January 2013.

 We elected to cash-settle certain vested share unit awards in the fourth quarter of 2012 due to a prohibition on the purchase of subordinate voting shares in the open market during the SIB.
-We account for cash-settled awards as liabilities and we remeasure them based on the closing price of our subordinate voting shares at each reporting date and at the settlement date, with a corresponding charge or recovery to compensation expense.
+We account for cash-settled awards as liabilities and we re-measure them based on the closing price of our subordinate voting shares at each reporting date and at the settlement date, with a corresponding charge or recovery to compensation expense.
 We recorded a mark-to-market adjustment on these cash-settled awards of \$0.2 in 2012.
 When we made the decision in the fourth quarter of 2012 to settle these awards with cash, we reclassified \$3.4 in 2012, representing the fair value of these awards, from contributed surplus to accrued liabilities.
 We did not cash-settle any vested share unit awards in 2013.
-As management currently intends to settle all other outstanding share unit awards with shares purchased in the open market by a trustee or shares issued from treasury, we have accounted for these share unit awards as equity-settled awards.
+As management currently intends to settle all other outstanding share unit awards with shares purchased in the open market by a trustee or shares issued from treasury, we have accounted for these share unit awards as equity-settled awards